sidhuko/npm-toolkit/readme.md

 You can use a ntrc directory outside your working dir with --config=/path-to-my-project/ntrc switch.
 This can be useful for registering custom aliases in a multi-project configurations.

-You can also put a
+You can also create a ntrc-alias file anywhere which should be a text file with a path to the desired ntrc folder.

 ### Commands